karmaniverous/rrstack/.stan/system/stan.requirements.md

   - Writes the build-time version (**RRSTACK_VERSION**).
   - Unbrands timezone to a plain string.
   - Clones arrays.
-  - In the React façade, overlays staged rules/timezone so autosave receives exactly what the user sees.
+  - In the React façade, overlays staged values so autosave receives exactly what the user sees.

-- The constructor accepts RRStackOptions with an optional version but does not alter runtime behavior based on it; all version handling occurs in update().
+JSON Schema

+- The schema is produced by scripts/gen-schema.ts using Zod's native JSON Schema conversion.
+- OpenAPI-safe policy:
+  - The published JSON Schema intentionally omits advanced conditional/positivity constraints (e.g., “duration required when freq is present”, “at least one positive duration part”).
+  - These constraints are enforced at runtime by Zod (RuleLiteSchema/superRefine and compilation checks).
+  - Rationale: improve compatibility with OpenAPI tooling such as serverless-openapi-documenter, which may misinterpret anyOf/required combinations.

 Algorithms (unit/timezone-aware; streaming where applicable)